peoplma/slacktipbot/README.md

 "!tipbot check" - shows address and balance for user

-"!tipbot addresses" - lists all registered users' addresses and their balances
+"!tipbot addresses _coin_" - lists all registered users' addresses and their balances by coin

-"!tipbot tip (user, coin, amount)" - tips user indicated amount to their address
+"!tipbot tip _amount_ _coin_ _users_" - tips users indicated amount to their address

-"!tipbot make it rain (coin, amount)" - tips everyone registered a share of indicated amount.
-Amount must be the last word in the command
+"!tipbot make it rain _amount_ _coin_" - tips everyone registered a share of indicated amount

-"!tipbot withdraw amount coin address" - withdraws indicated amount to indicated address.
-Address must be the last word listed in command
+"!tipbot withdraw _amount_ _coin_ _address_" - withdraws indicated amount to indicated address

 "!tipbot help" - links to this readme